wesbarnett/thermint/README.md

 ##Prerequisites

-You need Boost and GROMACS.
+You need Boost (for the commandline parser) and GROMACS (to read in the compressed energy files).

 ##Installation